ZenitechSoftware/Krate/README.md

 # Dependency

-You can include Krate from the `jcenter` repository, like so:
+You can include _Krate_ in your project from the `jcenter` repository, like so:

 ```groovy
 implementation 'hu.autsoft:krate:0.0.3'